Preparing For An Earthquake A Complete Preparedness Checklist

 When Outdoors

-If an earthquake happens and one is outdoors, place oneself in safe locations.
+If an earthquake happens and one is outdoors, place oneself in a safe location.

 This is true, especially for children.